-Most recently Chanveasna become a freelance Exhibition Maker/Art Manager.
-In this role she serves as a Project Manager to artist, Khvay Samnang, one of Cambodia's leading visual artist.
-In Spring 2017 she was a curatorial-in-residency at Tokyo Wonder Site, and a co-curatorial researcher for Mutual Unknown Exhibition at the National Gallery of Indonesia.
+Most recently Chanveasna become a freelance exhibition maker/art manager.
+In this role, she serves as a project manager to artist Khvay Samnang, one of Cambodia's leading visual artists.
+In Spring 2017, she was a curatorial-in-residency at Tokyo Wonder Site, and a co-curatorial researcher for Mutual Unknown Exhibition at the National Gallery of Indonesia.

 Ellada is interested in the intersection of aRtivism and scholarship in post-colonial, post-conflict communities, her latest article entitled Theatre Beyond Nationalism: Participatory Art in the Cyprus Buffer Zone (Cyprus Review, 2019).

 Erica Rose Jeffrey believes in the power of movement connected to positive social change.
-She was he first dancer to ever be selected as a Rotary World Peace Fellow.
-Erica Rose completed a Masters in Peace and Conflict Studies at the University of Queensland peace and a PhD at Queensland University of Technology.
+She was the first dancer to ever be selected as a Rotary World Peace Fellow.
+Erica Rose completed a master's degree in peace and conflict studies at the University of Queensland peace and a PhD at Queensland University of Technology.
 She continues to investigate the connections of dance and empathy.

 Involved in multiple communities, she has worked internationally as a performer, choreographer, educator, arts leader and facilitator.
-Currently she is Director of Peace and Conflict Studies Institute Australia (PaCSIA), and engaged in community level peacebuilding projects in Australia and internationally.
+She currently is director of Peace and Conflict Studies Institute Australia (PaCSIA) and engaged in community-level peacebuilding projects in Australia and internationally.

-Kyoko Okumoto, PhD is a professor in the Department of International & English Interdisciplinary Studies at Osaka Jogakuin University and is Chairperson of the Steering Committee of the Northeast Asia Regional Peacebuilding Institute (NARPI).
-Kyoko is also a Board member of the Peace Studies Association of Japan (PSAJ) as well as Transcend Japan & Regional Convener (North East Asia).
+Kyoko Okumoto, PhD, is a professor in the Department of International and English Interdisciplinary Studies at Osaka Jogakuin University and chairs the steering committee of the Northeast Asia Regional Peacebuilding Institute (NARPI).
+Kyoko is also a board member of the Peace Studies Association of Japan (PSAJ) as well as Transcend Japan & Regional Convener (North East Asia).
 She also recently served as secretary-general of the Peace Studies Association of Japan.

-Kyoko works in the fields of peace studies, conflict transformation and nonviolent intervention, and particularly focuses on the arts-based approaches to peacework.
-She teaches and facilitates peace workshops held mainly by civil society groups, and universities/schools.
-She tries to expand and deepen the network among North East Asian civil society and NGO communities, and between NE Asia and South East Asia, and also with South Asia.
+Kyoko works in the fields of peace studies, conflict transformation and nonviolent intervention, and particularly focuses on the arts-based approaches to peace work.
+She teaches and facilitates peace workshops held mainly by civil society groups and universities/schools.
+She tries to expand and deepen the network among North East Asian civil society and NGO communities, and between Northeast Asia and South East Asia, and also with South Asia.

-A former Fulbright Fellow at Brandeis University, Myriam Marcuello-Lopez earned a Master's Degree in Conflict Resolution and Near Eastern and Judaic Studies at Brandeis in 2017.
+A former Fulbright Fellow at Brandeis University, Myriam Marcuello-Lopez earned a master's degree in conflict resolution and Near Eastern and Judaic studies at Brandeis in 2017.
 Her primary professional experience has been in the humanitarian fields of child protection and protection of civilians in situations of armed conflict.
-She worked for 8 years for Save the Children, UNHCR, UNICEF, and the UN Department of Peacekeeping Operations in various countries including Tunisia, Pakistan, Kyrgyzstan, and Indonesia.
+She worked for eight years for Save the Children, UNHCR, UNICEF and the UN Department of Peacekeeping Operations in various countries, including Tunisia, Pakistan, Kyrgyzstan and Indonesia.

 She is passionate about non-violent activism, arts and peacebuilding, and youth and community mobilization.
 She shifted her professional career in 2013 and started to engage in dialogue and mediation processes with a focus on the Middle East region.

-Susan holds postgraduate certificates from professional development trainings in gender studies, peace & conflict studies, research methods, political economy analysis, policy engaged research, case writing & teaching, among others.
-She has held research fellowship positions at: The Open University, Milton Keynes, UK; New Europe College, Bucharest; University for Peace (UPEACE), among others.
+Susan Mbula Kilonzo, PhD, is a senior lecturer at Maseno University, Kenya.
+Her doctorate is in sociology of religion.
+She holds postgraduate certificates from professional development trainings in gender studies, peace and conflict studies, research methods, political economy analysis, policy engaged research, case writing and teaching, among others.
+Susan has held research fellowship positions at The Open University, Milton Keynes, UK; New Europe College, Bucharest; University for Peace (UPEACE), among others.